enactproject/ENACT-Business-Models/BusinessModels/TestAndSimulation.md

     </td>
     <td rowspan="1">
       <p>
-      Application Developer - who want to develop IoT application but does not want to (need to) install IoT devices network</p>
+      Application Developer who want to develop IoT application but does not want to or cannot install IoT devices network</p>
     </td>
   </tr>
   <tr>